Kaunogan/ynov_projet/README.md

       Provide HTTP routes for all CRUD actions from all tables of the data model.

-      Provide (in an HTTP route or more) all the relative information the composition of the data model (like an MCD but in JSON)
+      Provide (in an HTTP route or more) all the relative information the composition of the data model (like an MCD but in JSON).

 - The GUI